nextgis/docs_ngweb/source/layers.rst

 Vector layer from file
 -----------------------
 To add a vector layer navigate to a group where you want to create it.
-In Actions pane in :guilabel:`Create resource` section select guilabel:`Vector layer` action.
+In Actions pane in :guilabel:`Create resource` section select :guilabel:`Vector layer` action.
 A dialog for creation of vector layer will open.
 Enter display name that will be visible in administrator interface and in map layer tree.
-Fields :guilabel:`Keyname` и :guilabel:`Description` are not required.
+Fields :guilabel:`Keyname` and :guilabel:`Description` are not required.
 Switch from :guilabel:`Resource` tab to :guilabel:`Vector layer tab`.
 Vector layer tab is presented on :numref:`admin_layers_create_vector_layer_resourse_description`.

 .. figure:: _static/admin_layers_create_vector_layer_resourse_description.png